Last Updated on 27 January 2026 by Cycloscope

 History and Route of the Ilala

-The Ilala thus began to sail the waters of the lake in 1951 and since then has continued to operate uninterruptedly, except for maintenance periods.
+The Ilala began sailing the lake in 1951Â and has continued to operate uninterruptedly since then, except for maintenance periods.

 The British historian, traveler, and writer Oliver Ransford describes life on board the MV Ilala in his book “Malawi, Livingstone’s Lake“: